Why Doesn’t God Simply Forgive Everyone?

 Why Islam does not teach universal salvation

-Islam does not teach universal salvation because it takes human moral agency seriously.
-The entire Quranic framework presupposes that human choices matter — that the choice to believe or disbelieve, to do good or evil, to seek truth or avoid it, carries real consequences.
-If everyone is saved regardless of what they do, then moral agency is decorative.
+Islam does not teach universal salvation because the tradition takes human moral agency seriously.
+The entire Quranic framework presupposes that human choices matter.
+The choice to believe or disbelieve, to do good or evil, to seek truth or avoid it, carries real consequences.
+If everyone is saved regardless of what they do, moral agency is decorative.
 It has no ultimate weight.
 The universe becomes a stage where nothing that happens genuinely matters.

 أَفَنَجْعَلُ ٱلْمُسْلِمِينَ كَٱلْمُجْرِمِينَ ﴿٣٥﴾ مَا لَكُمْ كَيْفَ تَحْكُمُونَ ﴿٣٦﴾